-The third in the critically acclaimed Daughters of Hastings series of historical novels by Carol McGrath.
+The third book in the Daughters of Hastings Trilogy

 'The Betrothed Sister is like one of its own rich embroideries, cut from the cloth of history and stitched with strange and passionate lives' EMMA DARWIN